Must-see: Unmissable Rome

 Adam from our Products team shares his unmissable Rome.

-If you are walking or cycling the Saint Francis Way or Via Francigena, Camino to Rome we would absolutely recommend you take an extra day to explore the Eternal City before travelling home and re-joining the real world once again.
+If you are walking or cycling the Via di Francesco or Via Francigena we would absolutely recommend you take an extra day to explore the Eternal City before travelling home and re-joining the real world once again.
 Having cycled the last section of the Via Francigena from Viterbo to Rome, this is my favourite, not-to-be-missed Rome.

 Views from Monte Mario

 On the way into Rome, the Via Francigena took us to Monte Mario where you will get fantastic panoramic views of the capital before descending along an ancient Roman road, the Via Triumphale, on the way to the Vatican.
 As we entered St Peters square around mid-day, I must admit, with the solitude we had experienced over the past few days I was not prepared for the crowds.
 There was an audience with the Pope the following day, so the capacity of this vast square was reduced by roughly 60% to make way for seating.

 St. Peter’s Square is only a short walk to the impressive Castel Sant’Angelo.
 It was originally constructed as a cylindrical castle by the Roman emperor Hadrian around 130 AD; in the 14th century it was converted into the Papal Fortress to house the Pope in times of unrest.
 A tour of this beautiful building is highly recommended; you will be surprised by how many of its ancient features are on display, like original red brick internal walls, mosaic floors and wide ramped corridors for horse and cart.

 Trastevere at night

-The Trastevere quarter is the place to be if you are looking for good food and a lively atmosphere.
-Trastevere is a warren of cobbled streets, ancient court yards, open air restaurants, street performers, pop up stalls selling leather goods and silk scarves.
-After dinner, spend the evening wandering these streets, absorbing the buzz; a high point for me was exploring some of the small lesser known, but still exquisite local churches.
+The Trastevere quarter is the place to be if you are looking for good food and a lively atmosphere in Unmissable Rome.
+Trastevere is a warren of cobbled streets, ancient courtyards, open-air restaurants, street performers, pop up stalls selling leather goods and silk scarves.
+After dinner, spend the evening wandering these streets, absorbing the buzz; a high point for me was exploring some of the small lesser-known, but still exquisite local churches.